 - Home Price: $173,400 median purchase price; $1,095 median monthly rent

-- Crime Rate: Safer than 66% of cities in the U.S.
+- Crime Rate: Safer than 80% of Florida cities

 - Unemployment Rate: 5.5%

 - Distance from Beach: 2.5 miles (Yacht Club Beach)

 One of the most affordable cities in Florida and the eighth-largest city in the state, Cape Coral is a family-friendly community that’s perfect for settling down.
 Located across the Caloosahatchee River from its metro partner Fort Myers, this affordable Southwest Florida city is known for having the most canals in the world with 400 miles of navigable waterways.
 Not only are the canals a huge draw for new residents, but a competitive real estate market for first-time home buyers and rapid growth of local business have also made Cape Coral one of the best places to live in Florida!